natelandau/shell-scripting-templates/docs/documentation.md

 ## bfl::trim

-Removes leading and trailing whitespace from a string.
+Removes leading and trailing whitespace, including blank lines, from string.

 **@param** string $input
   The string to be trimmed.